Jet-environment interaction after delayed collapse in binary neutron star mergers: Introduction

 \section{Introduction}

-The coincident detection of gravitational waves (GWs) and electromagnetic (EM) radiation from the binary neutron star (BNS) merger event GW170817 \cite{abbott2017gw170817, abbott2017multi, pian2017spectroscopic, abbott2017grb, mooley2018superluminal, lazzati2018late} conclusively demonstrated that BNS mergers can power short gamma-ray burst (GRB) jets.
-However, modeling jet formation in merger simulations to reliably connect theoretical models to observed GRB-related EM signals remains a challenging endeavor.
+The coincident detection of gravitational waves (GWs) and electromagnetic (EM) radiation from the binary neutron star (BNS) merger event GW170817 \citep{abbott2017gw170817, abbott2017multi, pian2017spectroscopic, abbott2017grb, mooley2018superluminal, lazzati2018late} conclusively demonstrated that BNS mergers can power short gamma-ray burst (GRB) jets.
+However, significant uncertainties remain regarding the physical conditions under which these relativistic jets can form and successfully produce a short GRB.